Résumé of John Stracke

 Engineer

-product based on it is an enhancement to the ChromeOS virtual
+product based on Longform is an enhancement to the ChromeOS virtual

 keyboard, to make ChromeOS tablets easier to use without a